kumarlab-compomics/SV_mechanism/README.md

 From the above, we identified the following as the ideal parameters:

-- Insertions: PCA using 5 components, a minimum of 1300 SVs required for a cluster, Bray-Curtis distance metric
+- Insertions: PCA using 2 components, a minimum of 1300 SVs required for a cluster, Canberra distance metric
 - Deletions: PCA using 5 components, a minimum of 700 SVs required for a cluster, Bray-Curtis distance metric

 We therefore, wanted to train models which could be freely applied across any dataset.
 This required applying the above parameters to scaling, PCA, KNN models trained using the HGSVC2 training chromosomes, which are saved for future use.
 Therefore, to run this, use: